adeepkit01/ns-3-Ledbat/src/internet/doc/tcp.rst

 * LEDBAT should operate same as NewReno for slow start
 * LEDBAT should operate same as NewReno if timestamps are not found
-* LEDBAT increment test
+* Test to validate cwnd increment in LEDBAT
-* LEDBAT decrement test
+* Test to validate cwnd decrement in LEDBAT

 More information is available in RFC 6817: https://tools.ietf.org/html/rfc6817